BananaCotton57/Cyber-Home-Lab/Exploring Ubuntu Home Lab/Linux Command Line and Security Basics.md

 # 2. Updating and Upgrading the system

-**Command for updating:**
+**Command (update):**
 ```bash
 sudo apt update
 ```

-Using this command will download the package information from all my configured sources.
+Using this command will download the latest package information from all my configured sources.
+This command will not upgrade any of those packages.

 ![Command to update](images/image2.png)

-**Command for upgrading:**
+**Command (upgrade):**
 ```bash
 sudo apt upgrade
 ```

-This command will act on the downloaded information and upgrade all packages to their latest versions.
+This command will install all packages to their latest versions based on the updated package list.

 ![Command to Upgrade](images/image3.png)

+**Note:**

+One package, ```cloud-init```, was shown as "*held back.*" This is normal behavior for virtual machines and can be ignored.